 Watch Your Savings Grow

-With a Certificate of Deposit (CD) with Launch, you can sit back and watch your savings grow.
-Unlike the stock market, CDs allow you to grow your money with a locked-in rate of return and maximum security.
+With a Certificate with Launch, you can sit back and watch your savings grow.
+Unlike the stock market, Certificates allow you to grow your money with a locked-in rate of return and maximum security.
 We offer a variety of terms and great fixed rates so saving is simple and secure.
 It’s all the reward, minus the risk*.

 - Terms starting at 6 months